NajiElKotob/CompTIA-Data-Plus/README.md

    * Cloud-Based Storage: This refers to storing data on remotely located servers accessed via the internet, which are maintained by a third-party provider.
 It's scalable, accessible from anywhere, and offers various levels of security.
    * Local Storage: This refers to storing data directly on the device being used to access it, such as the hard drive of a computer.
 It offers quick access and control but can be limited in space and is subject to the physical security of the device.

+* Use Requirements: These are guidelines and rules that define how data can be used, manipulated, and managed within an organization or system.
+They help ensure data integrity, security, and compliance with laws or regulations.
+   * Acceptable Use Policy: This is a policy that sets out what is considered acceptable behavior by users of a network or system.
+It often includes rules regarding data security, privacy, and misuse of resources.
+   * Data Processing: This refers to the actions and methods applied to data to convert it from raw data into meaningful information.
+It can include collecting, organizing, transforming, and analyzing data.
+   * Data Deletion: This is the process of permanently removing data from a storage medium.
+It is often done to save space, protect privacy, or comply with data retention policies or regulations.
+   * Data Retention: This refers to policies or practices that determine how long data is kept before it is deleted or archived.
+It is often guided by legal requirements, business needs, or data management practices.

 #### Entity relationship requirements
 *  The [cardinality](https://www.thedataschool.co.uk/eamonn-woodham/high-cardinality-vs-low-cardinality/) of a column refers to the number of distinct values that the column can take on.
 A column with high cardinality has a large number of distinct values, while a column with low cardinality has a small number of distinct values.
 *  Data classification